 All of the classes at GVSU are already available so that they are available to students at any time throughout the year.
 The accessibility allows students to have maximum flexibility with time management of the courses they take.
 Many of the programs at GVSU also lead to a state teaching endorsement, which allows students to find employment upon graduation immediately.
 GVSU also offers some hybrid courses that enable students to complete coursework online, while still being able to meet with their counselors, administrators, and faculty face to face.

 The Ranking Process

-These schools are ranked by the number of online programs that are offered, and then by the cost of tuition per credit.
+These schools are ranked by the number of academic programs that are offered, by the cost of tuition per credit, and other factors.